What's the Frequency Kenneth?

 - get the best sounds from your instrument

-- create professional quality mixes
+- create professional-quality mixes

 - improve the stage sound

-One way to start learning frequencies is by using iTunes or the PC equivelent.
-While in iTunes, open up the Equalizer (under 'window' in the itunes menu bar) and play one of your favorite songs, something you've listented to a lot.
+While in iTunes, open up the Equalizer (under 'window' in the iTunes menu bar) and play one of your favorite songs, something you've listened to a lot.
 While listening, select a frequency on the EQ and adjust the sliders up or down while you listen to how that frequency affects the mix.
 Listen to what it sounds like when you boost 500Hz and then when you cut 500Hz.
-Then try another frequency.

 This is just one way to practice critical listening and learning frequencies.